-Course description: This course will teach students how to investigate and understand biodiversity and compare the ecology of tropical forests and other ecosystems, using the diverse habitats in Costa Rica as an example.
+Course description: This course will teach students how to investigate and expand on their knowledge of biodiversity and compare the ecology of tropical forests and other ecosystems, using the diverse habitats in Costa Rica as an example.
 The emphasis will be on understanding why particular tropical ecosystems have much higher biodiversity than other ecosystems.
 Field studies in forests of Costa Rica will build on lectures by teaching students to identify tropical wildlife and to utilize techniques for surveying wildlife.
 Then students will use this knowledge to survey biodiversity of organisms, including birds and mammals, record this data, calculate biodiversity indices, compare them among habitats and levels of human disturbance, as well as teach them to report this data.
 The goal of this class is to help students understand and appreciate a unique part of the natural world, focusing on how and why the tropics are so diverse and also understanding threats to tropical ecosystems.

-Prerequisites: None except that all students will have an enthusiastic attitude and desire to learn about the Biodiversity of Costa Rica.
+Prerequisites: At least one 200+ level Biology course and an enthusiastic attitude and desire to learn about the Biodiversity of Costa Rica.